 And the worst?

-What's your approach to packing for an overseas trip?
+What's your approach to packing for a trip?

 What is the destination that most surprised you — good or bad?